traindown/traindown/README.md

 ## Recap

-You now know all there is to know about **Traindown**.
+You now know most of **Traindown**.
+Congrats!

 Each session has many performances as well as a date and time on which it occurred.
 All three types of information-sessions, movements, and performances-can have notes and metadata.
 The layout of your file doesn't really matter in so far as you can read it years from now or the tool you use to analyze your training can read it.

 It's entirely up to you how you want to record your training and I recommend trying out different strategies to see what feels best for you.
-If you happen to have any questions, please feel free to email me at [tyler at greaterscott dot com](mailto: tyler@greaterscott.com).
+If you happen to have any questions, please feel free to email me at <a href="mailto:tyler@greaterscott.com">tyler at greaterscott dot com</a>.
 Kick ass!

 ## FAQs

-### What is the preferred file extension for Traindown?

-This will likely depend on your analysis tool of choice, but the standard file extension is **.traindown**—e.g., _20190101.traindown_.
-You could just as easily save your files as plain text files, if you prefer.

 ### What if part of my training is done in a different unit?

 Ah, a true connoisseur of units, I see.
-This is well supported using performance metadata and the "Unit" key.
+This is well supported using performance metadata and the **Unit** key.
 For example, lets say we needed to add some kettlebell swings to our session from above.
 ```
 @ Dec 25 2019 8:03am